duneroadrunner/SaferCPlusPlus/README.md

     }

 ### TRegisteredConstPointer, TRegisteredNotNullConstPointer, TRegisteredFixedConstPointer
-TRegisteredPointer&lt;X&gt; does implicitly convert to TRegisteredPointer&lt;const X&gt;, but TRegisteredPointer&lt;const X&gt; doesn't actually enforce "const"ness at the moment.
-TRegisteredConstPointer&lt;X&gt; does.
+TRegisteredPointer&lt;X&gt; does implicitly convert to TRegisteredPointer&lt;const X&gt;.
+But some prefer to think of the pointer giving "const" access to the object rather than giving access to a "const object".

 ###TSyncWeakFixedPointer
 TSyncWeakFixedPointer is primarily intended to be used as a safe pointer to a member of a registered object in cases where for some reason you can't, or don't want to, make the member itself a registered object.
 TSyncWeakFixedPointer essentially acts as a pointer to the member (or whatever object you specify), while keeping a copy of a registered pointer to the object.
 It uses the registered pointer to ensure that it is safe to access the object.
 Use mse::make_syncweak() to construct a TSyncWeakFixedPointer.